 What is Your Paper, Your Way?

-The concept of Your Paper, Your Way1 (hereinafter YPYW) was proposed2 by Sir Kelvin Davies, PhD, DSc, Editor-in-Chief of Free Radical Biology & Medicine in 2011 and it made its way to all Elsevier journals in June 2013.
-It is an attempt to simplify the publication process and is marketed with the intent of making the process more “author friendly.”
-It does so by greatly relaxing the formatting requirements, enabling greater focus on only the content while evaluating a submitted paper.
-The first draft needs to meet no strict formatting requirements, enabling even authors to primarily focus on the content.
-Although it does greatly succeed in that intent, there is a lot more to it than the altruistic intent of making things easier for the authors, as you will find out when you read on.
+The concept of Your Paper, Your Way1 (hereinafter YPYW) was proposedby Sir Kelvin Davies, PhD, DSc, Editor-in-Chief of Free Radical Biology & Medicine in 2011 and it made its way to all Elsevier journals in June 2013.
+It is an attempt to simplify the publication process and is marketed with the intent of making the process more “author-friendly.”
+It does so by greatly relaxing the formatting requirements, enabling greater focus on only the content while evaluating a submitted research paper.

-What does Your Paper, Your Way change in the field of publication?
+What Does Your Paper, Your Way change in the field of publication?

-Like a singer should not have to know how to dance, an author should not need to be proficient in technical skills of MS Word.
-Research papers have greatly been about two things until YPYW—how good the content is and how “publication-ready” does the manuscript appear.
+Like a singer should not have to know how to dance, an author should not need to be proficient in the technical skills of MS Word.
+Research papers have greatly been about two things until YPYW—how good the content is and how “publication-ready” the manuscript appears.
 Although nothing seems wrong about this at the outset, a disproportionate focus on the latter can very well prevent good research from being accepted.
-YPYW throws the latter out of a figurative window and brings the former at the center (and everywhere else, as it is the only thing that matters for first evaluation).
-As YPYW allows for the submission of an entire manuscript in a single *.docx or *.pdf file, the process is more convenient compared to many journals that require the Abstract, the title page, and the artwork separately submitted.
-Besides this, since the manuscript is now evaluated for fewer criteria, the publication process is much faster.
-Whether the paper is accepted or rejected, the authors know of the verdict much sooner than they would with the conventional process.
+YPYW throws the latter out of a figurative window and brings the former at the center (and everywhere else, as it is the only thing that matters for the first evaluation).

 How does Your Paper, Your Way benefit authors?